Magnetar Giant Flare Originated GRB 200415A: Transient GeV emission, Time-Resolved $\rm E_p~ -~L_{iso}$ Correlation, and Implications: Results

 .

 For a BP outflow, the temperature observed is the photospheric temperature ($\rm T \sim T_0$).
-This implies the variability is intrinsic to the injection process rather than the dynamics of the outflow.
-Multiple thermal shells with varying temperatures might be injected from the central source.
-This is also evident from the observed BB spectrum in bins ~ 2 ms or mBB spectra favoured in some of the time-resolved bins.
-The dispersion in the correlation can arise in such a case from other parameters, which may vary within injections, such as injection radius $\rm R_0$.
-The first two points in the time-dependant spectra during -0.005 to 0.001 s are farther from the fitted correlation (assuming uptrend is favoured).
-If we exclude these two data-points, both the correlation and significance strengthened.
-The Pearson linear correlation coefficient is r = 0.95 (p = 0.0007), and linear correlation between the logarithmic values of the $\rm E_p ~ \& ~ L_{iso}$ is 0.97 (0.0003).
-The new relation is ($\rm E_{p, 0} \approx 377_{-40}^{+43} L_{iso, 46}^{0.3\pm0.04}$).
-Interestingly, this can support the models where the spike in the GF is produced by a different mechanism e.g., \cite{Takamoto:2014ApJ}.
+This implies the observed evolution in the case of this source is intrinsic to the injection process rather than the dynamics of the outflow.
+Alternatively, multiple thermal shells with varying temperatures might be injected from the central source.
+This is also evident from the observed BB spectrum in bins of size $\sim 4$ ms or quasi-thermal spectrum in larger bins.
+The dispersion in the correlation can arise in such a case from other parameters, which may vary within injections, such as radius $\rm R_0$ at which injection occurs.
+The first three points in the time-dependent spectra during -0.005 to -0.001 s are farther from the fitted correlation (assuming an uptrend is more evident).
+If we exclude these three data-points, both the correlation and significance are strengthened.
+The Pearson linear correlation coefficient is r = 0.96 (p = 0.0008), and linear correlation between the logarithmic values of the $\rm E_p ~ \& ~ L_{iso}$ is 0.97 (0.0003).
+The new relation is ($\rm E_{p, 0} \approx 752_{-35}^{+35} L_{iso, 47}^{0.31 \pm 0.04}$).